Hoverboarding dentist convicted of Medicaid fraud in Alaska

 The conviction followed a five-week bench trial before Anchorage Superior Court Judge Michael Wolverton, who said in a written finding that he found the state’s evidence “simply overwhelming.”

-He also said Lockhart’s own text conversations were persuasive.
-Friends had asked Lockhart how he got away with some of his practices.
+He also said Lookhart’s own text conversations were persuasive.
+Friends had asked Lookhart how he got away with some of his practices.

-“Dr. Lockhart responded, in effect, that unless someone was standing right next to him at the time, no one would ever know,” Wolverton wrote.
+“Dr. Lookhart responded, in effect, that unless someone was standing right next to him at the time, no one would ever know,” Wolverton wrote.

 The judge also convicted Lookhart’s corporation, Lookhart Dental LLC, which did business as Clear Creek Dental, of 40 criminal counts.